nowo-tech/TwigInspectorBundle/demo/README.md

 #### Automatic Installation

-**If installing from Packagist**: The configuration file is created automatically by Symfony Flex during `composer require`.
+**If installing from Packagist**: Both the configuration file and routes are created automatically by Symfony Flex during `composer require`.
 No command needed.

-**If installing manually or from Git**: You can create the configuration file using the install command:
+**If installing manually or from Git**: You can create the configuration file and set up routes using the install command:

 ```bash
 php bin/console nowo:twig-inspector:install
 ```

+This command creates:
-This command creates a configuration file with all available options and helpful comments.
+- Configuration file with all available options and helpful comments
+- Routes file (`config/routes.yaml`) with the bundle route import (if needed)

 #### Example Configuration